 Table 9.4 PEX Support

-Suspension clips are required for metal studs and optional for wood studs
+Suspension clips are required for metal studs and optional for wood studs spacing requirements that exceed the ones referenced in this manual.

 Use nailing plates to protect tubing from nails and screws where it passes through wood studs.